openeuler-mirror/compass-ci/container/bisect/issues/missing-docstrings.md

 ## Status: DONE

+## Operational note

+For continuation/testing context, see `container/bisect/docs/HANDOFF.md`.

 ## Background

 Many `.py` files have empty or missing module-level docstrings.
-These should be added for consistency with CODEBASE.md descriptions and to help both humans and AI tools understand each module's purpose without reading the full code.
+These should be added for consistency with docs/CODEBASE.md descriptions and to help both humans and AI tools understand each module's purpose without reading the full code.

 ## Resolution summary